The King of Limbs: Recording

-Radiohead worked on The King of Limbs with their longtime producer Nigel Godrich intermittently from May 2009 to January 2011.
-The sessions included three weeks recording at the home of the actress Drew Barrymore in Los Angeles in early 2010.
+Radiohead worked on The King of Limbs intermittently from May 2009 to January 2011 with their longtime producer, Nigel Godrich.
+The sessions included three weeks at the home of the actress Drew Barrymore in Los Angeles in early 2010.

-Radiohead wanted to avoid repeating the protracted recording process of their previous album In Rainbows (2007).
-According to the singer, Thom Yorke, they felt that "if we are gonna carry on, we need to do it for a new set of reasons".
-The Radiohead cover artist, Stanley Donwood, said that whereas In Rainbows was "very much a definitive statement", the band wanted to make an album that was more "transitory".
+Radiohead wanted to avoid repeating the protracted recording process of their previous album, In Rainbows (2007).
+According to the singer, Thom Yorke, they felt they needed "a new set of reasons" to continue.
+The cover artist, Stanley Donwood, said that whereas In Rainbows was "very much a definitive statement", Radiohead wanted to make an album that was more "transitory ... to have something that was almost not existing".

+Whereas Radiohead had developed In Rainbows from live performances, The King of Limbs developed from studio experimentation.
+Yorke sought to move further from conventional recording methods.
 The multi-instrumentalist Jonny Greenwood said: "We didn't want to pick up guitars and write chord sequences.
 We didn't want to sit in front of a computer either.
 We wanted a third thing, which involved playing and programming."

-Whereas Radiohead had developed In Rainbows from live performances, The King of Limbs developed from studio experimentation.
-Yorke sought to move further from conventional recording methods.
-After he and Godrich became interested in DJing during their time in Los Angeles, Godrich proposed a two-week experiment whereby the band used turntables and vinyl emulation software instead of conventional instruments.
+After Yorke and Godrich became interested in DJing during their time in Los Angeles, Godrich proposed a two-week experiment whereby the band used turntables and vinyl emulation software instead of conventional instruments.
 According to Godrich, "That two-week experiment ended up being fucking six months.
 And that's that record, the whole story of all of it."

-Radiohead assembled much of the album by looping and editing samples of their playing.
-They used sampling software written by Greenwood, which he described as a "wonky, rubbish version" of Ableton Live, to create sequences of music.
+Radiohead assembled much of the album by looping and editing samples of their playing using software written by Greenwood.
 Yorke wrote melodies and lyrics over the sequences, which he likened to the process of editing a film.
 The guitarist Ed O'Brien said: "The brick walls we tended to hit were when we knew something was great, like 'Bloom', but not finished ...
 Then [Colin Greenwood] had that bassline, and Thom started singing.
 Those things suddenly made it a hundred times better."
 According to Godrich, the result of the recording sessions was a "gigantic mess that took me about a year and a half to unravel".

 On 24 January 2010, Radiohead suspended recording to perform at the Hollywood Henry Fonda Theatre to raise funds for Oxfam responding to the 2010 Haiti earthquake.
-The show was released free online in December 2010 as Radiohead for Haiti, and included a performance of the future King of Limbs track "Lotus Flower" by Yorke on acoustic guitar.
+The show was released free online that December as Radiohead for Haiti, and included a performance of the King of Limbs track "Lotus Flower" by Yorke on acoustic guitar.
+In February, at a benefit concert in aid of the Green Party, Yorke performed songs including "Separator" (then titled "Mouse Dog Bird") and "Give Up the Ghost".
+An acoustic performance by Yorke of "Morning Mr Magpie" was previously released on the 2004 DVD The Most Gigantic Lying Mouth of All Time.